stepas-toliautas/enccs-instructor-training/content/preparation.md

-These things will help you get the most out of this workshop, by giving you a broad overview at the beginning that you might only get later on in the lesson.
+These things will help you get the most out of this workshop, by giving you a broad overview at the beginning that you might only get later on during the workshop.

-Don't worry if you don't have time to do everything here.
-The most important ones are listed first.

 ## Read "How to help someone use a computer" (5 min)